Sdataanalyse/Sdataanalyse.github.io/index.md

 ##### Manhattan tops the charts in burglary rise
 In 2020, burglary rates witnessed an increase across all boroughs of NYC in both complaints and arrests (see burglary in figure 5 and 6).
 However, Manhattan experienced the most substantial surge, with arrests jumping from 1,394 in 2019 to 2,618 in 2020.
 Interestingly, there was a subsequent decline in burglary incidents citywide in 2021, followed by a resurgence in 2022.

 The surge in Manhattan can be attributed to the unique circumstances during the initial COVID-19 lockdown.
 As businesses and offices closed, many people began working from home, leaving commercial establishments unattended.
-This created an opportune environment for burglaries, which may have resulted in the observed increase in burglaries across all boroughs (The Wall Street Journal.
-2020).
+This created an opportune environment for burglaries, which may have resulted in the observed increase in burglaries across all boroughs (Champman & Morris 2020).

 Compared to the other boroughs, Manhattan has a clear advantage when it comes to business concentration.
 It is renowned for its vibrant financial district, home to influential institutions such as major banks, investment firms, and the New York Stock Exchange.
 This concentration of economic activity in Manhattan could provide insight into why the borough experienced a notable increase in burglary in 2020.
 With many people being sent home from work due to lockdown measures, businesses and offices were left unoccupied, potentially making them more vulnerable to burglary incidents.